klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_stopStateMigration <a id="admin_stopstatemigration"></a>

-The `stopStateMigration` is an is an administrative method that that stops the currently running state migration.
+The `stopStateMigration` is an administrative method that stops the currently running state migration.
 This method takes no parameters and returns `null` or an error whether the state migration was stopped or not.

 | Client  | Method invocation             |